metomi/metomi-vms/README.md

 ## Software Requirements

 In order to use a virtual machine (VM), you must first install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).

-These applications provide point-and-click installers for Windows, and can usually be installed via the package manager on Linux systems (although make sure to check that the Vagrant version is at least 1.5 using `vagrant --version`).
+These applications provide point-and-click installers for Windows and can usually be installed via the package manager on Linux systems.

 ## Setting up the Default Virtual Machine

 Download the setup files from github: https://github.com/metomi/metomi-vms/archive/master.zip.
-Then extract the files and change directory to `metomi-vms-master`.
+Then extract the files which will be put into a directory called `metomi-vms-master`.
-* Windows users can navigate to the directory using Windows Explorer and then use `Shift-> Right Mouse Click -> Open command window here`.

 The default VM uses Ubuntu 14.04.
 If necessary you can customise the VM by editing the file `Vagrantfile` as follows: